yaswanth-hue/InstruMentor/README.md

 ## Security

-The Express app runs every request through a fixed middleware pipeline (`server/app.js` → `middleware/security.js`):
+The Express app runs every request through a fixed middleware pipeline (`server/app.js` → `server/middleware/security.js`):

 `Helmet (CSP/HSTS/frameguard) → CORS allowlist → body size limits → HPP protection → custom input sanitizer → request logging → rate limiting`

 A few specifics worth knowing:
 - Three rate-limit tiers exist (`generalLimiter`, `strictLimiter` for sensitive actions, `apiLimiter` for API routes) — wire `strictLimiter` into any auth-adjacent endpoints you add.
 - The sanitizer strips `<script>`/`<iframe>` tags and inline event handlers from request bodies/query/params, while explicitly skipping fields like `password_hash` and `token` so hashes aren't mangled.
-- `utils/passwordSecurity.js` provides bcrypt-based hashing for things Firebase Auth doesn't cover (e.g. a private room's passcode) — Firebase still owns actual user password hashing.
+- `server/utils/passwordSecurity.js` provides `bcryptjs`-based hashing for things Firebase Auth doesn't cover (private room passcodes) — Firebase still owns actual user password hashing.
+Hashing and verification happen entirely server-side: `POST /api/audio-rooms` accepts a plaintext password and hashes it before storing; `GET /api/audio-rooms*` never returns `password_hash` to the client; a dedicated `POST /api/audio-rooms/:id/verify-password` checks a submitted plaintext password against the stored hash and returns only `{ valid: boolean }`.
+The client never sees or computes a hash.
 - CORS origins and rate-limit thresholds are environment-driven, not hardcoded.

 ## Build & Deployment

-The frontend and real-time server are deployed as two separate things:
+The frontend and real-time server are deployed as two separate Render services, sharing one repo via Root Directory:

-- **Frontend** (`npm run build` → `dist/`): any static host works well — Vercel, Netlify, Cloudflare Pages, or Firebase Hosting.
+- **Frontend** — Static Site, Root Directory `client`, Build Command `npm install && npm run build`, Publish Directory `dist`.
-- **Server** (`server/`): needs a host that supports long-lived WebSocket connections (Render, Railway, Fly.io, or a plain VM/container).
+- **Server** — Web Service, Root Directory `server`, Build Command `npm install`, Start Command `npm start`.
+Needs a host that supports long-lived WebSocket connections (Render, Railway, Fly.io, or a plain VM/container also work).
 As shipped, it runs as a single process with in-memory state — see [Known Limitations](#known-limitations--roadmap) before you scale it horizontally.

+Set each service's environment variables in its own Render dashboard (not from a committed `.env` — those are gitignored).
+The backend's `CORS_ORIGIN` needs to include the deployed frontend URL, and the frontend's `VITE_SOCKET_SERVER_URL` needs to point at the deployed backend URL — not `localhost`.

 ## Known Limitations & Roadmap

 Being upfront about the current state so it's easy to plan around:

 - **Single-instance, in-memory state.** Rooms, participants, and session chat history live in a JS `Map` inside one Node process.
 Restarting the server clears all active rooms; running multiple instances behind a load balancer will *not* share state out of the box.
-- **No horizontal scaling implemented yet.** The `docker:*`/`scale:*` npm scripts anticipate a future Docker Compose + Nginx + Redis setup, but that infrastructure isn't in this repo.
-The natural next step would be a `socket.io-redis` adapter plus moving `stateService` onto Redis.
+- **No horizontal scaling implemented yet.** The natural next step would be a `socket.io-redis` adapter plus moving `stateService` onto Redis.
+No Docker/Nginx config exists in this repo yet — that's a deliberate future addition, not a stripped-down placeholder.
-- **Mesh WebRTC doesn't scale past a handful of participants per room** by nature (each browser opens a connection to every other browser). `mediasoup` is already a dependency if you want to move to an SFU model for larger rooms.
+- **Mesh WebRTC doesn't scale past a handful of participants per room** by nature (each browser opens a connection to every other browser).
+Moving to an SFU model (e.g. `mediasoup`) would be the path to larger rooms, but that's not implemented currently.
 - **No automated test suite** is currently included.

 ## License